Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 The Input System package comes with a set of basic Interactions you can use.
 If an Action has no Interactions set, the system uses its [default Interaction](#default-interaction).

+> [!NOTE]
->__Note__: The built-in Interactions operate on Control actuation and don't use Control values directly.
+> The built-in Interactions operate on Control actuation and don't use Control values directly.
 The Input System evaluates the `pressPoint` parameters against the magnitude of the Control actuation.
 This means you can use these Interactions on any Control which has a magnitude, such as sticks, and not just on buttons.

 The following diagram shows the behavior of the built-in Interactions for a simple button press.